 The Leaning Tower of Pisa: the Mount Everest of Lopsided Buildings

 Considering a trek to see the famous Leaning Tower of Pisa?
-It's one of Italy's most photographed landmarks due to its perilous slant.
+And wondering why the Leaning Tower leans?
+This monument is one of Italy's most photographed landmarks due to its perilous slant.
 It's almost akin to visiting the Eiffel Tower in Paris.

 The off kilter Leaning Tower became popular purely because of bumbling mistakes.
 The original architects chose a terrible location with soft soil.
 When the mistake was apparent, they doubled down.
 700 years of effort and interventions have failed to straighten the Leaning Tower.

 But Italians know how to turn a disaster into a money making tourist attraction.
 Today, gag photos of people "holding it up"and trinket shops abound.
 If you want to learn about the sordid history of the famous but fragile Leaning Tower and the reasons for its famous tilt, read on.